sciZer0/7/v/README.md

 Specifically, an user pays a Gas fee for deploying a smart contract and for making a transaction involving a smart contract.

-Gas fees are paid in the Vote token (in Hands).
+Gas Fees are paid in the Vote token (in Hands).